Recipe: Sweet Corn and Tomato Salad

-Bring a large pot of water to the boil over medium-high heat.
-Add the corn and boil for five minutes.
+Bring a large pot of water to boil over medium-high heat.
+Add the corn and boil for 5 minutes.
 Drain and let cool.

 Meanwhile, chop the tomatoes in quarters and scrape or squeeze out the juices and seeds.
 (Reserve, if you want, for a future batch of tomato sauce, or to mix into cream cheese for a fresh sandwich spread.)
 Chop the seeded tomato quarters into a rough dice.
 Pat dry with a paper towel to remove any extra moisture.

 When the corn has cooled, stand each ear up in a wide, shallow bowl and slice the corn kernels off with a chef's knife.
 Toss the corn with the tomatoes.